Sing A Rhythm

 For the second year, our faculty and staff have used a collective book read as a way to ground and define our whole staff professional development for the school year.
-Last year, we read Carol Dweck’s book Growth Mindset (explored in a prior blog here), and spent the year thinking more deeply about the implications of applying a growth mindset to our work as educators and ourselves personally.
+Last year, we read Carol Dweck’s book Growth Mindset, and spent the year thinking more deeply about the implications of applying a growth mindset to our work as educators and ourselves personally.
 Through all-school meetings and small and large group discussions, we used the book as an opportunity to connect around a common theme for our work at WSG.

 This year, we’re delving into Dr. Monique Morris’s book, Sing a Rhythm Dance a Blues, as our whole school read.
 Dr. Morris wrote the book as a follow up to her groundbreaking research, book, and documentary Pushout, discussing the school to prison pipeline and the near crisis facing Black Girls in schools.
 Sing a Rhythm Dance a Blues: Education for the Liberation of Black and Brown girls creates discussion and a framework for exploring what schools could and should look like to fully embrace and support young Black and Brown girls.
 It is the perfect topic for us to explore as a school composed of girls of color, and is especially connected to our current exploration into defining our pedagogy and all makes WSG special each day (naming our “special sauce”).
 From policies and procedures to curriculum, teachers, administrators and the community that defines a school, this book has been a great springboard for our team, challenging us to explore all that needs to be uniquely considered and developed in a school that truly focuses on liberation for girls who are typically underserved in their schools.